carnager/clerk/README.md

 # Important

-clerk is heavily depending on a well structured database.
+clerk heavily depends on a well structured database.
 All your files need these tags in order for clerk to work as intended:
 * albumartist
 * artist